ibm-cloud-docs/appid/at-events.md

 3. Copy the IAM token from the **access_token** field in the response.

 4. Select a region.
-Learn more about the <a href="/docs/appid?topic=appid-regions-endpoints">available regions.</a>
+Learn more about the [available regions](/docs/appid?topic=appid-regions-endpoints).

 5. Insert the IAM token, the tenant ID, and the user ID, into the following command to obtain the user information.